Home » Entertainment

 Vibranium is magic.

 This last year, I helped my husband put together a Star Wars event for our church.
 We had games for the kids, dinner, and a show.
 One of the games was a scavenger hunt that I wrote.
 I wrote two tracks of questions: harder Star Wars questions for the older kids, and easy CTR (choose the right) questions for the littles.
+(You can totally use these for your own event, too!
+If you do, tell me about it in the comments!)

 Here are the questions: